-The concept of The Warren Centre was first discussed at a luncheon on 20 September 1979, convened by the then Vice-Chancellor of the University of Sydney Professor Sir Bruce Williams, Associate Professor Phil Jones (then Dean of Engineering) and Professor Bob Bilger invited several eminent engineers from industry and the Faculty to The Warren Centre discuss how to mark the centenary of Warren’s first engineering lecture.
+The concept of The Warren Centre was first discussed at a luncheon on 20 September 1979, convened by the then Vice-Chancellor of the University of Sydney Professor Sir Bruce Williams, Associate Professor Phil Jones (then Dean of Engineering) and Professor Bob Bilger invited several eminent engineers from industry and the Faculty to discuss how to mark the centenary of Professor Warren’s first engineering lecture.

-This group, later referred to as the Founding Committee, concluded that, rather than setting up a ‘monument to the past’, the centenary should be celebrated by establishing a forward-looking institute.
-They discussed several models that might be used, both local and overseas, and decided that, whatever the model, there was a ‘need to concentrate on excellence’ and that ‘the involvement and close liaison with industry was important’.
+This group concluded that, rather than setting up a ‘monument to the past’, the centenary should be celebrated by establishing a forward-looking institute with a ‘need to concentrate on excellence’ and the knowledge that ‘the involvement and close liaison with industry was important’.

-Over the next several months, the Founding Committee enlisted candidates to join a broader Centenary Committee, which would develop the concept of the proposed institute, launch a fund raising appeal and plan the 1983 celebration.
+Over the next several months, the Centenary Committee was formed to develop the concept of the proposed institute, launch a fund raising appeal and plan the 1983 celebration.

 The Engineering Centenary Committee first met on 11 June 1980, under Chairman Dr Keith Brown, a former Deputy General Manager of CSR.
 There were twenty Founding Members of the Committee, including six Professors of the Engineering Faculty and engineers from a wide range of industry backgrounds.